KevinNovak/Discord-Bot-TypeScript-Template/README.md

 ## Start Scripts

-You can run the bot in 4 different modes:
+You can run the bot in multiple modes:

 1. Normal Mode
     - Type `npm start`.